venkateshchikoti/hodorbot/README.md

 pray - Tell Hodor to Pray for you.

-github - To Open Source code of HodorBot
+github - To view code of HodorBot in Github

 ```
 ### Usage